 Jim Burns – Army

 Uncle Jim and his wife spent a lot of time together with Grandma and Grandpa.
 Whenever we visited their house on the West Side, it was always a happy place.
 The ladies meet every month to play Bridge for over 50 years.
 Jim and Grandpa shared their love of fishing.
 Uncle Jim spent time in the European Theater, including, I think, heavy action at the Battle of the Bulge.

 We called him Uncle Monk.
 He and his wife Mildred both lived into their ’90s, having being married together for over 60 years.
 Both of them had incredible senses of humor.
 I don’t know much about his service in the war because he never talked about it.
 I think he served in the Pacific.

 Sadly, I don’t remember anything about Uncle Floyd.
 Someone once mentioned he was at Anzio.
 Mom recalls him fondly.

 Frank Burns – Navy

 My Grandpa.
 Look up the definition of a crusty seaman and you’ll see a picture of him.
 He was a tough little guy who could build and fix nearly everything.
 I guess that’s why they made him a Sea Bee.
-He said that when the Marines bragged about landing at Guadalcanal his unit had built an airstrip and piers before their arrival.
+He said that when the Marines bragged about landing in the Solomon Islands his unit had built an airstrip and piers before their arrival.
 Once he told me of seeing his best friend take a shell, killing him instantly.